etiennegodin/mycoMap/README.md

 They also revealed that tree composition can explain a large proportion of variation in the species composition of fungal communities, even greater than soil properties

 ________________
+Statistics

+This is the simplest form, where we have one thing we’re trying to predict and one thing we think might influence it.
+For example, We are perform a predictive analysis where are trying to predict someone’s weight based on their height.

 Multiple Linear Regression: Here, things get a bit more complex.
 We’re still predicting one thing, but now we’re considering multiple factors that might influence it.
 For instance, we might predict a person’s weight based on their height, age, and maybe even their diet habits.